rtrachoo/Django-Chatroom/README.md

 # Django-Chatroom
-A chatroom project meant to showcase the utilization of Django backend.
-Can run on a local host - simple front end html and CSS.
+Backend code for a realtime chatroom built using Django and Python.
+Users can run the project on a local host - simple front end html and CSS.